FAQs About Online RN to BSN Programs

 Yes.
 There are plenty of opportunities to interact with other students in your online courses.
 You can even work and study with your RN peers.

 Discussion board conversations give students the chance to share experiences and hear different perspectives on nursing.
 Group projects and presentations allow RNs to collaborate and do research together.
-You can also communicate with classmates anytime via email, or chat with them online.
+You can also communicate with classmates at any time via email or chat with them online.

 What Are the Technology Requirements for Online Courses?

 Studying online isn’t nearly as complicated as it may sound.
-To get started, all you really need is a computer, internet access, word processing software and enough storage space for assignments and other files.
-If you already stream videos and chat online you’re probably ready to do the same in your classes.
+To get started, you need a computer, internet access, word processing software, and enough storage space for assignments and other files.
+If you already stream videos and chat online, you are probably ready to do the same in your classes.
 Submitting homework and papers is easy as well.

 If your computer is older and you feel you need a technology update, it’s possible to get a new laptop or desktop system without breaking the bank.
 Your current setup may also be fine with a few upgrades.
 You can even use a smartphone or tablet as needed when posting to discussion boards, watching video lectures or talking to your professor.